Kemayoran Airport: Facilities and operations

-When it operated in the 1940s, Kemayoran had two intersecting asphalt runways: runway 17-35, which is the main runway, and runway 08-26, which intersects the main runway by 90° creating a cross and later cruciform shape.
+When it operated in the 1940s, Kemayoran has a circular aerodrome area and had two intersecting (probably grass) runways: runway 17-35, which is the main runway, and runway 08-26, which intersects the main runway by 90° creating a cross and later cruciform shape.
 Each runway is 800 meters long, oriented north-south and east-west.
 The airport also included an air traffic control tower, an aviation affairs office, a meteorology office, and a communication center equipped for radio and telegraph communication.
 A large two-story terminal was designed for passenger comfort that featured cafes, restaurants, telephone booths, a post office, and a loudspeaker system.
 Not to mention the hangar, which was not only for storing aircraft but also capable of carrying out aircraft and engine maintenance independently.

 Around the late 1950s, renovations were carried out on the tower and the terminal building, including the runway and taxiway.
 The main runway 17-35 was extended to 2,475 meters with a width of 45 meters. while runway 08-26 was extended to 1,850 meters with a width of 30 meters.
 The runaway was strengthened again in the 1960s to support a maximum take-off weight of 250,000 pounds (around 113 tons).
 However, after Kemayoran Airport traffic became increasingly dense in 1976, Runway 08-26 had to be closed and used as an aircraft parking area.
-In early October 1965, the government under President Sukarno began instructing the construction of a new international terminal building to accommodate foreign tourists and to prepare for the upcoming Conference of the New Emerging Forces.
-The new international terminal building and the newly renovated main air traffic control tower were inaugurated in 1966.
-Both buildings, with their characteristic 1960s architectural style, can still be seen today.
+In early October 1965, the government under President Sukarno began instructing the construction of a new terminal lobby to accommodate foreign tourists and to prepare for the upcoming Conference of the New Emerging Forces.
+The new terminal lobby and the newly renovated main air traffic control tower were inaugurated in 1966.
+The terminal building and the air traffic control tower, both with their characteristic 1960s architectural style, can still be seen today.